mortonne/cymr/docs/source/guide/fitting.rst

     Parameters that may vary to fit a dataset.
 For a search, must specify a range to be searched over.

+We'll also use two other types of parameters that set properties of the model based on a given parameter set:

 dependent
     Parameters that are derived from other parameters.
 These parameters are specified using an expression that generates them from other parameters.

+weights
+    Parameters that define weighting of different patterns in the model.

 We can organize these things by creating a Parameters object.
-To speed things up, we'll fix almost all parameters and just fit one, :math:`\beta_\mathrm{enc}`.
+To run a simple and fast search, we'll fix almost all parameters and just fit one, :math:`\beta_\mathrm{enc}`.
+For a real project, you may want to free other parameters also to fit individual differences in the primacy effect, temporal clustering, etc.

 .. ipython:: python